Milyli/eclipse-server-docs/docs/getting-started-ubuntu.md

 ## Create a Developer Certificate

 The Eclipse container requires an HTTPS certificate PFX in order to start and run.
-For Alpha and Beta purposes, an self-signed developer certificate can be used.
+For Alpha and Beta purposes, a self-signed developer certificate can be used.
 If possible, a proper certificate from a valid certificate authority should be used to generate the PFX.

 A developer certificate can easily be created using Windows PowerShell and the following commands.

 1. Define a certificate variable using the `New-SelfSignedCertificate` command.
-2. Create (and retained) a password for the cert.
+2. Create (and retain) a password for the cert.
 3. Export the PFX for the newly created Self Signed Certificate.

 ``` bash